The 39 Steps is an organization of spies collecting information on behalf of the foreign office of... (BANG!)

 - The Prime Minister's Brain by Gillian Cross is one of many British stories from the 1980s that referred to "the Prime Minister" but notably avoided mentioning said character's sex.

 - Mephisto by German author Klaus Mann did this to the extreme.
-The protagonist and theatre intendant Hendrik Höfgen is a copy of the real-world Gustav Gründgens among others.
+The protagonist and theatre attendant Hendrik Höfgen is a copy of the real-world Gustav Gründgens among others.
+Other Weimar entertainment figures receive similar treatment, including a Marlene Dietrich Expy who leaves Germany to pursue a film career.
 Also the important figures of the Nazi regime are only referred to as "the dictator", "the pilot-general", the propaganda-minister" and so forth.
 This strategy however didn't stop West-German court from prohibiting publication of the book until much later.

 - In the 1980s science-fiction novel Voyagers, some real-life SETI astronomers are mentioned, but they never show up, even though they would have reason to appear, because the book is all about a signal from space.